sunny-Codes/SAME/README.md

         python same/test.py
         ```
         - Given a source motion (left) and a random target skeleton (middle), retargeted result (right).
-        - Source and target skeleton are masked (some joints of the skeleton are removed) randomly.
+        - Source and target skeleton are masked (some joints are removed) randomly.

     - Quantitative Evaluation (Table 1,2):
         ```